By Kris Rich, NBC-HWC, CPT, CET

-Michigan is breaking snow records that are more than 50 years old this winter.
-Instead of staying inside and avoiding the white stuff, there are many activities outside that take advantage of this snowy season.
-Why not embrace the snow drifts and conquer some of those New Year’s resolutions to exercise and burn calories at the same time?
+January in Michigan equals colder temps and snow for sure.
+But instead of staying inside and avoiding the white stuff, there are many outdoor activities that take advantage of this beautiful snowy season.
+Why not embrace the drifts and conquer some of those New Year’s resolutions to exercise and burn some calories?

 Take your adventure downhill.